 The best type of content to share and post during your social media marketing efforts will depend on your specific platform and industry.
 Industrial manufacturers may not have much luck posting photos of their products on Instagram.
 (Think about this: Are the insides of factories usually very aesthetically pleasing?
-No.) They'll most likely have more success posting content on Facebook about their processes, sharing their blog content, sharing relevant articles or news from industry publications, and posting infographics on LinkedIn.
+No.) They'll most likely have more success posting content on Facebook about their processes, client success stories, sharing their blog content, sharing relevant articles or news from industry publications, and posting infographics on LinkedIn.

 Each social media platform is better at something than the other.
 It's important to utilize each forum in a specific way.

 Twitter - Twitter is great for sharing links, but tweets are limited to 280 characters, so it’s not the place for long-form content.

 Instagram - Instagram is designed for sharing images.
 While you can use an image to promote a piece of content, you can’t link from a post directly.
 You have to include the link in your bio or the post.